qntm/green-fsm/README.md

 `green-fsm` exposes the following properties and functions.
 These are a little up in the air right now.

-### fsm(alphabet, states, initial, finals, map)
+### fsm(alphabet, states, finals, map)

 Build a finite state machine according to the supplied parameters.
-Symbols in the alphabet and states are used as keys in `Object`s, so they should be either `String`s or `Symbol`s.
+Symbols in the alphabet and states are used as keys in `Object`s, so they should be either `String`s or `Symbol`s. `states[0]` is the initial state.

 `map` may be sparse.
 If a transition is missing from `map`, then it is assumed that this transition leads to an undocumented "oblivion state" which is not final.
 This oblivion state does not appear when the FSM is printed out.